SpongePowered/SpongeDocs/source/plugin/injection.rst

 :javadoc:`EventManager`
   Manages the registration of event handlers and the dispatching of events.

-File
-  Must be annotated with either ``@DefaultConfig`` or ``@ConfigDir``.
-  Depending on the annotation given this will contain a file reference to the plugins default config file or the directory used for storing configuration files.
-However, Path (see below) should be preferred.

 :javadoc:`Game`
   The ``Game`` object is the core accessor of SpongeAPI.